mrakgr/The-Spiral-Language/readme.md

 This is a remarkable leap in abstraction capability, even though it is not as far one could go.
 The best way would be to derive the picklers from the type directly, and that will be the focus of the next section.
 But unlike for the other picklers that I've demonstrated, there is actually a fair amount to learn from the way `alt` is implemented in Spiral, so this section should not be skipped.

-For some of the previous picklers, I've pasted them as they are without much comment because I drew a blank what about anything extra to say that is not clear by just reading the source code.
+For some previous picklers, I've pasted them as they are without much comment because I drew a blank what about anything extra to say that is not clear by just reading the source code.

 This next part will require some explanation.